ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 Continue using the ROS 2 CLI with ``--no-daemon`` option with the new configuration.
 New nodes will connect with the existing Server and will know every topic.
-Exporting ``ROS_DISCOVERY_SERVER`` is not needed as the remote server has been configured in the xml file.
+Exporting ``ROS_DISCOVERY_SERVER`` is not needed as the remote server has been configured by the XML configuration file.

 .. code-block:: console